-- 3. Percentage of adults supported at home who agree that their health and care services seemed to be well co-ordinated - 4.
-Percentage of adults receiving any care or support who rate it as excellent or good - 5.
-Percentage of people with positive experience of accessing their GP practice - 15.
-End of Life Care - 17.
-Proportion of care services graded 'good' or above in Care Inspectorate inspections - 22.
-Percentage of people discharged from hospital within 72 hours of being ready
+Percentage of adults supported at home who agree that their health and care services seemed to be well co-ordinated Percentage of adults receiving any care or support who rate it as excellent or good Percentage of people with positive experience of accessing their GP practice End of Life Care Proportion of care services graded 'good' or above in Care Inspectorate inspections Percentage of people discharged from hospital within 72 hours of being ready

 National Health and Wellbeing Outcome 4 What people can expect Health and social care services are centered on helping to maintain or improve the quality of life of people who use those services.
-I'm supported to do the things that matter most to me Services and support help me to reduce the symptoms that I am concerned about SG Core indicators 6.
-Percentage of adults supported at I feel that the services I am using are continuously improving home who agree that their services and support had an impact in improving or •The services I use improve my quality of life maintaining their quality of life 12.
-Emergency admission rate 19.
-Delayed discharge bed days
+I'm supported to do the things that matter most to me Services and support help me to reduce the symptoms that I am concerned about SG Core indicators6.
+Percentage of adults supported athome who agree that their servicesand support had an impact inimproving orMaintaining their quality of life12.
+Emergency admission rate19.
+Delayed discharge bed days I feel that the services I am using are continuously improving The services I use improve my quality of life

-Health and social care services contribute to reducing health inequalities.
-My local community gets the support and information it needs to be a safe and healthy place to be Support and services are available to me My individual circumstances are taken into account
+National Health and Wellbeing Outcome 5 What people can expect Health and social care services contribute to reducing health inequalities. •My local community gets the support and information it needs to be a safe and healthy place to be •Support and services are available to me My individual circumstances are taken into account